jhotmann/pinpoint/README.md

 ## Installation

 The recommended and supported installation method is using [Docker](https://www.docker.com/) via [Docker Compose](https://docs.docker.com/compose/).
 It is highly recommended that you host Pinpoint behind a reverse proxy that handles SSL/TLS, my personal favorite is [Caddy](https://caddyserver.com/v2).
+The MQTT server only supports websocket connections for now, so your proxy will need to be able to handle that.

 Example: